jenkinsci/github-branch-source-plugin/.github/CONTRIBUTING.md

 It is relied upon by hundreds of thousands of people worldwide.
 Because of this huge install base, caution must be exercised when making changes.
 Code changes are reviewed with a high level of scrutiny, out of necessity.
 This level of thoroughness should not be interpreted as a personal attack.
-(And, of course, if it is a personal attack, that's why we have the [Code of Conduct](https://jenkins.io/project/conduct/) in place).
+(And, of course, someone feels it is a personal attack, that's why we have the [Code of Conduct](https://jenkins.io/project/conduct/) in place).

 ## How to submit your contribution